Pyrdacor/Ambermoon/Disks/Bugfixing/German/AdditionalFixes.md

   - Valdyn's Sword: 3 -> 1
   - Gala's Club: 2 -> 1
   - Scimitar: 1 -> 2
+- The item Target Brooch is now correctly classified as Brooch and no longer as Amulet

 ## Version 1.17